 I have a thing for wire shelves.
 I have wire shelves in my pantry, but what I really love is this wire shelf on the door!
 It adds so much useful storage for things like jars and seasoning packets.
 The wire shelf comes in different widths, so be sure to measure your door to make sure you get one that fits.
 Buy a wire door shelf here!

 4. Junk drawer

-Use balsa wood to make a customized drawer organizer that perfectly fits any drawer.
-It works wonders to organize any drawer.
+Use balsa wood to make a customized drawer organizer that perfectly fits any sized drawer.

 DIY Bathroom Organization

 We’ve always had small bathrooms, so bathroom organization is essential.
-These 5 DIY bathroom organization tips will give all of the esential bathroom things a home.
+These 5 DIY bathroom organization tips will give all of the essential bathroom things a home.

 5. Glass vases

 Glass vases are one of my favorite organization tools.
 They’re clear which make it easy to see what’s inside, inexpensive, and pretty.
 I use them in most rooms in my house.
 These glass vases live in the bathroom and organize cotton balls, Q-tips, and hairbrushes.